Welcome

+Want to learn sound, relational theory and techniques for working in helping, therapeutic or supervisory relationships?
 Cognitive Analytic Therapy offers a framework and tools to identify, reflect on, and actively work with relational patterns in practice.
-Relate and Reflect are excited to present a series of training modules for individuals to learn and develop CAT-informed relational theory and skills for practice.
-Register Now for Workshop 1 in Feb 2025!
+We're excited to present a series of training workshops for individuals to develop CAT-informed relational theory and practice.
+From Stuckness, to Trauma, Supervision and Group Work - Check Out Our upcoming Workshops!

 The Relate and Reflect Model